About the Arboretum

 The Dallas Arboretum Today

-The Dallas Arboretum & Botanical Garden cultivates a culture of diversity, equity, inclusion and accessibility by providing a safe and beautiful space that welcomes all to enjoy.
-We inspire people of all backgrounds by creating an open, positive and impactful environment.
-We continue to build sustainable relationships with people from diverse communities, organizations, and businesses to further our commitment to these principles.
+The Dallas Arboretum and Botanical Garden supports equal opportunity and accessibility for all and promotes a safe and engaging experience that welcomes all to enjoy.
+We seek to inspire and engage people of all backgrounds by creating a positive and impactful experience.

 The Arboretum has been listed among the top arboretums in the world and the number of honors is so extensive it is listed on our website.
 The Dallas Arboretum is proud to offer the public an array of popular annual events, educational programs for children and adults, and an emphasis on family-oriented activities.
 Ground-breaking horticultural research conducted in our Trial Gardens continues to contribute to an important body of knowledge, both regionally and nationally.